filnik/workshop-android-testing/README.md

    ```

 ### 2. The game throws the dice
-As a player, I want the game throws the dice for me to move in the board
+As a player, I want the game throws the dice for me and generate random numbers between 1 to 6

 **Scenarios:**
 1. Dice roll